dr-jts/jeql/README.md

 * factoring out and naming common subexpressions
 * adding SPLIT BY as the the inverse of GROUP BY

-JEQL provides an extensive set of commands and functions, including:
+JEQL provides an extensive set of commands and functions.

+Built-in commands include:

 * Readers and Writers for many textual and spatial formats

-* functions for:
+Built-in function libraries include:

 * geometry manipulation
 * String manipulation
 * RegEX matching and extracting

 More information is available on the Tsusiat Software [JEQL Home Page](http://tsusiatsoftware.net/jeql/main.html).